Explore holidays in Palekastro & Far East Crete

 End June/beginning July

-The Medieval Festival of Sitia is a three-day cultural immersion, both traditional and contemporary, with concerts, dance performances and local arts, crafts and produce.
+The Mediterranean Festival of Sitia is a three-day cultural immersion, both traditional and contemporary, with concerts, dance performances and local arts, crafts and produce.

 What’s on in July